SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 ### Security Hotspots
 Security Hotspots are not assigned severities as it is unknown whether there is truly an underlying vulnerability until they are reviewed.

+## What might change after a software update

+Sonar developers continually re-evaluate our rules to provide the best results.
+This process is evident in each release and means some rule-specific properties may change after an upgrade, even in a custom Quality Profile.
+This is normal and expected, and is no cause for alarm.
+The following are rule-specific properties that may change in an upgrade:

+- **Type:** Type (Bug, Vulnerability, Code Smell) updates happen on occasion.
+When a rule type is updated, its value will update automatically in every profile that uses it.
+Although the rule will be updated, issues previously raised by the rule will not be updated.
+For example, if a rule transitioned from Bug to Code Smell, the existing issues will retain their original Bug type, and new issues will get the new type, Code Smell.

+- **Severity:** Changes to a rule's default severity will automatically be applied in Quality Profiles where the default severity was used.
+Although the rule will be updated, existing issues raised by the rule will not be updated.
+Note that it is possible to override a rule's default severity in a profile, and your custom override should remain intact in your Quality Profile after the upgrade.

+- **Tags:** Two types of tags may be attached to a rule: the default tags that come out of the box, and the custom tags added by administrators.
+When the default tags attached to a rule are updated in SonarQube, those changes will happen automatically.
+Custom tags associated with a rule will not change.

+- **Key:** Can change but this is uncommon.
+Typically this happens in the rare case that, for whatever reason, a key that was non-normal and needs to be normalized.
+When the key of a rule is changed, related issues are updated as well, so that they remain related to the re-keyed rule.

+- **Status:** Status does not affect the operation of a rule and has no impact on its issues.
+There are three possible rule statuses: Beta, Ready, and Deprecated.
+Sometimes, rules are first issued in Beta status and then moved to Ready.
+Most rules are in Ready status; ready to be used in production.
+When Sonar developers realize that a rule no longer makes sense, they first deprecate the rule, then eventually drop it.